George Newell Armsby: Early life

+Career

 California Packing Corporation

 In the mid-1910s he conceived a plan to unite California's food-packing companies under a single association, and he went to New York to secure the $16,000,000 in financing necessary to do it.
 Blair & Co. and William Salomon & Co. lent him the funds, and California Packing Corporation was founded.

 Blair-Salomon

-After serving on the Priorities Commission of the War Industries Board, her persuaded his two lenders on the CalPack deal to merge and he went to work for the new concern, Blair & Co., Inc. In time, the new enterprise was bought by Transamerica, and Armsby found himself working under his friend and fellow fruit-grower Amadeo Giannini.
+After serving on the Priorities Commission of the War Industries Board during World War I, he persuaded his two lenders on the CalPack deal to merge and he went to work for the new concern, Blair & Co., Inc. In time, the new enterprise was bought by Transamerica, and Armsby found himself working under his friend and fellow fruit-grower Amadeo Giannini.
 In time, this link would prove crucial to Armsby's next venture.

 Bank of America-Blair

-After playing a role in the construction of 40 Wall Street, for a time the world's tallest building and now The Trump Building, Armsby and Cowdin persuaded A. P. Giannini's Bank of America to merge with Blair, which became - in 1931, in the depths of the Great Depression - a major force on Wall Street.
+After playing a role in the construction of 40 Wall Street, for a time the world's tallest building and now The Trump Building, Armsby and Cowdin persuaded Amadeo Giannini's Bank of America to merge with Blair, which in 1931, in the depths of the Great Depression, a major force on Wall Street.

-McKesson & Robbins
+McKesson and Robbins

-In January 1940, Armsby headed the committee representing the $3 cumulative preference stock class of McKesson & Robbins, Inc., asking views on the development of a reorganization plan.
+In January 1940, Armsby headed the committee representing the $3 cumulative preference stock class of McKesson and Robbins scandal, asking views on the development of a reorganization plan.